-- The leadership team and governing body and Nova Education Trust will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2021 Part Three and advised by Nova Trust. - School leaders, staff and members of the governing body and Nova Education Trust will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
+- The leadership team and governing body of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2021 Part Three and advised by NCC HR/ Multi Academy Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body/ trust will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
 (NCC direct schools to the NSPCC Safe Recruitment online course). - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and were any concerns arise we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection and vetting procedures in accordance with KCSiE 2021 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2021 Part Three paragraphs 250 to 256.
-HR support is available from central team at UNIP - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
-Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2021 in line with KCSiE Part Four Section two.
-Staff can access a copy of this through the Nova Education Trust gateway. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by induction before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
-If it relates to the headteacher, the Nova Education Trust Executive Headteacher will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) LADO/Allegation Officer and HR Business Partner or HR Service.

-- Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team.
-Support for counselling is available to all staff as part of our Westfield health package - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.
-All safer recruitment checks are carried out centrally and passed onto school for a final check
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and were any concerns arise we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection and vetting procedures in accordance with KCSiE 2021 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2021 Part Three paragraphs 250 to 256. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2021 in line with KCSiE Part Four Section two. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by receiving safeguarding training before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
+If it relates to the headteacher, the chair of governors/ EHT will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) LADO/Allegation Officer and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.